bridge-consulting/btefa/README.md

 Bridge Text Extractors and Features Adapter
 ------------

-BTEFA is a powerful tool, powered by Bridge Consulting, that provides functionality for converting a paper document to an html document with semantic annotations.
+BTEFA, powered by Bridge Consulting, provides adaptation functionalities for the Tesseract Engine.

-BTEFA is bases on Tesseract.

 Main features:

-* Document preprocessing
+    * Document preprocessing and format adaptation
     * Contrast adaptation
-    * Splitting
-    * ...

-* HOCR format adaptation
-* Text metadata extraction
+    * hOCR format adaptation and text metadata extraction
-* Page components ranking (e.g. candidate title)

-* Adaptation from HOCR to HTML 5
+    * Adaptation from HOCR to HTML5